 The Maleic Anhydride markets are covered weekly by ICIS in Asia, Europe and the US.
 Our locally based reporters gather benchmark pricing assessments for both liquid and flake/molten material.
 Contracts are agreed in all three regions, while spot price updates are for Asia and Europe only.

 The news and market intelligence that supports any price movements, gives details on demand, supply, regional updates, upstream activity, production news and any other influencing factors at the time of publication.
 This universally trusted insight ensures you have the information you need to make key strategic business decisions.

-Some buyers said they had stockpiled sufficient inventories in anticipation of continued upward pressure arising from firmer feedstock butane prices.
-At the same time, demand for downstream UPR is expected to remain tepid amid weak consumption.
+Some buyers said they are trying to deplete their existing inventories and may not have to procure spot volumes until end-January.
+Demand for downstream UPR is expected to remain lacklustre on weak consumption.
 As a result, MA buyers may remain on the sidelines during the quarter.

 We offer the following regional Maleic anhydride analysis and news coverage to keep you informed of factors and developments affecting prices in the Maleic anhydride marketplace.

 More information about the price reports we publish on Maleic anhydride

 Independent price assessments and market coverage by region

 More information about the historical price data we publish on Maleic anhydride

 News & market analysis specifically relating to Maleic anhydride